Yzma: A llama?! He's supposed to be dead! Kronk: Yeah. Weird...

 In the second act, Kuzco-as-narrator appears on-screen to complain about the plot focusing on Pacha, then proceeds to DRAW on the fourth wall.
 From the audience's side of it.

-During his Heel Realization, in-movie Kuzco actually argues with Narrator Kuzco.
+During his Heel Realization, in-movie Kuzco actually argues with Narrator Kuzco, who is still self-centered.
 The madness must be seen to be believed.

 Towards the film's climax, Kuzco & Pacha race against Yzma & Kronk to reach the palace first.
 The movie shows the audience a map of Team Kuzco's and Team Yzma's paths, represented by red dashes and purple arrows respectively.
-Then the film cuts back to Yzma... and she realizes that they are following a line of red dashes, left on the ground by Team Kuzco.
-Then she looks back and sees that Kronk is inexplicably leaving behind a trail of purple arrows.
+At one point, when Team Kuzco is ahead, the film cuts to Yzma... and she realizes that there is a line of red dashes on the ground ahead of them.
+Then she looks back and sees that Kronk is inexplicably leaving behind a trail of purple arrows next to the dashes.
 They shrug at each other and keep running.

-Kronk's and Yzma's line ends with a sudden thunderstorm dropping them to the bottom of a conveniently placed canyon.
-Yet when Kuzco and Pacha arrive at the laboratory, Yzma and Kronk are waiting for them.
+The above scene ends with a sudden thunderstorm knocking the purple arrow line down into a ravine.
+Yet when Kuzco and Pacha arrive at the palace, Yzma and Kronk are waiting for them.

 Kuzco: No!
 It can't be!
 How did you get back here before us?
 Yzma: Ah...uh, how did we, Kronk?
-Kronk: Well, ya got me. [pulls down the map with the dotted lines] By all accounts, it doesn't make sense.
+Kronk: Well, ya got me. [pulls down the map with the dashes and arrows] By all accounts, it doesn't make sense.

 More explicit in the Italian dub.
 Kronk just says that the writers are still figuring it out.